Scroll to top

 People don’t realize that endometriosis is not isolated to five days of pain in a month.
 The week before my period, I have a lot of symptoms.
 During my period, I’m out of it for 2 weeks.
 It’s a daily battle, and it gets much worse the longer you live with it.

 But Endometriosis is so much more than period pain.
 It affects every aspect of my life.
 I almost get depressed when my period is coming.
-I don’t know what to do.
+It feels like I don’t know what to do.
 I can’t commit to things because I may or may not be able to move.
 You can lose friends and relationships arguing with your partner because you can’t get pregnant, or you’re in too much pain to have sex.

 What’s been your experience with seeking care?

 My experience with treatment is that it doesn’t feel like anyone cares.
-Women’s health is very disrespected.
-It was the first on the chopping block when COVID hit.
-All the endometriosis surgeries were canceled, and everything became a longer wait.
+Society disrespects women’s health greatly.It was the first on the chopping block when COVID hit.
+They canceled all the endometriosis surgeries, extending the wait even further.

 In my case, you had to wait a year for a 5-minute phone call with the best specialist.
 You then waited another 7 months to see him in person.
 If he thought you needed surgery, his waitlist was 1.5 years long.